In Vitro Fertilization

 Overview

-In vitro fertilization, or IVF, is a method of fertilizing a woman’s egg cells outside the human body in a laboratory setting.
-It can be used to treat infertility or ensure that genetic disorders aren’t passed on to children.
+In vitro fertilization is a method of fertilizing a woman's egg cells outside the human body in a laboratory setting.
+Also called IVF, this approach can be used to treat infertility or provide options for individuals trying to avoid passing on genetic disorders to their children.

 1440 Findings